Karol002/Gym-Guru/README.md

 1. Set the server port to 8080 in application.properties file.

 2. Set openai.api.key in application.properties file.
-Key below.
+It is in my CV in the project description

 3. Create a database according to the data from the application.properties file: